-SRAM is deeply saddened and troubled by the events that took place around George Floyd’s death in Minneapolis on May 25, 2020, which we see as the latest manifestation of a larger societal issue.
-At SRAM, we care about people of all walks of life and we care about making the best possible products for cyclists.
-Our purpose statement is “We believe in the power of bicycles and expanding the potential of cycling.
+SRAM continues to be deeply impacted by the many recent events of racial inequality and social injustice, which we see as manifestations of broader societal issues.
+At SRAM, we care about people, and we care about making the best possible products for cyclists.
+Our purpose statement is, “We believe in the power of bicycles and expanding the potential of cycling.
 We create and manufacture components that inspire cyclists.”
-While product development and manufacturing have always been part of our DNA, we have more recently increased our efforts to expand the potential of cycling, particularly for women and people of color.
+While product development and manufacturing have always been part of our DNA, we have more recently increased our efforts to expand the potential of cycling, particularly for Black, Indigenous, People of Color (BIPOC) and women.

 For us at SRAM, this is a people issue.
-It means standing alongside our team members, athletes, and local communities.
-This is about having a kind heart, and believing that we must treat each other equally, regardless of our differences.
-We are a bike company made up of people that care about people.
-Our brands have a worldwide audience and so we feel we have a responsibility to support those voices that are not being heard on this matter that means so much to us.
+It is about standing alongside our team members, athletes, and local communities.
+It’s about having a kind heart, doing what is right, and believing that we must treat each other equally, regardless of our differences.
+We are a bike company made up of people who care about people.
+Our brands have a worldwide audience, and we feel we have a responsibility to support those voices that are not being heard on this matter that means so much to us.